 Join the hype: Essential Oils

 Essential oils are all the hype right now.
-And they’re rightfully so, there are just WAY too many benefits that these oils offer.
-Massaging your abdomen or your lower back with certain essential oils, especially lavender, clary sage, peppermint, and marjoram, help relieve period cramps significantly.
+And they’re rightfully so.
+There are just WAY too many benefits that these oils offer.
+Massaging your abdomen or lower back with certain essential oils, especially lavender, clary sage, peppermint, and marjoram, helps relieve period cramps significantly.

-The best way of using these essential oils is diluting and preparing a mixture of these blends then applying the mixture of oils on your areas of pain – the results are marvelous!
+The best way of using these essential oils is diluting and preparing a mixture of these blends then applying the mixture of oils to your areas of pain – the results are marvelous!

 Yes, you heard that right – Dark Chocolate!